jmacdonald2010/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: February 19, 2021

+**Today's Progress**: Small progress today on the shopping list app.
+Add a select store spinner (dropdown menu) that, at this time, only prints the store chosen and refreshes the main screen.
+Next steps are to filter the other dropdowns accordingly, and add recently added items to the 'add items' screen.
+After that, it's time to port a rough version to iOS.

+**Thoughts**: Kinda getting tired.
+Made some progress on my shopping list app today, but starting to feel the pull to work on other projects before this one is complete.
+I spent a fair bit of time today looking into ways to change the first python project I built to make it more efficient and get more data.
+When I built it originally, I didn't understand JSON, so I ended up parsing the API data as a giant string using a regular expression I found on stackoverflow.
+Now, I realize I could clean it up by using the JSON library.
+I also have been considering other ways of getting my data apart from the rapidAPI Fidelity Investments API.
+Unfortunately, Fidelity doesn't have a public API, and webscraping a dynamic site that requires login with two-factor authentication is excetionally difficult (if not outright prohibited by the T&Cs).
+Currently looking into ways to just automate FireFox browsing their site and extracting the HTML to parse it, which would be a fun little project.
+And not terribly related, but Fridays are not terribly productive for me, because, well, it's Friday, and I typically spend my mornings before work getting my finances in line, so I don't get the opportunity to do coursework, but it is also Friday, and I do need some time to not work.

+**Links to work:** Shopping List: https://github.com/jmacdonald2010/shopping-list/tree/in-progress

 ### Day 14, 15: February 17-18, 2021

 **Today's Progress**: Completed several lessons in the data analysis course.
 Only a few more lessons before it's on to the projects.
 Added new features to my shopping list app.
 Working on getting a bootable drive with the latest macOS.